tanmaytat11/gossip-girl/README.md

 Write Up:
 -------------
 I started the assignment by first discussing the problem with my friend.
 He advised me use the concepts of socket and build the application.
 I started exploring sockets and how to tie the application together.
 While exploring, I remembered that I made a simple To-do List app using MeteorJS which followed the auto reload "hot code push" technology so I shifted my focus to MeteorJS and started building the app.
-I created 2 databases (users database was auto created by the accounts package of meteor), one for the gossips and the other holding the information that how many users was a user subscribed to ie one to many relationship.
+I created 2 collections (users collection was auto created by the accounts package of meteor), one for the gossips and the other holding the information that how many users was a user subscribed to ie one to many relationship.
 All the databases were connected via the id field of the users database.
 Using a combination of the MongoDB queries I was able to complete the assignment.

 Usage Manual:
 -------------